zerodaycode/Rumble-AI/README.md

 . ./alias.sh
 ```

-Now, we strongly recommend you to create a **Python virtual environment**, that will maintain isolated the dependencies required for run this project for the global Python installation in your machine.
+Now, we strongly recommend you to create a **Python virtual environment**, that will maintain isolated the dependencies required to run this project for the global Python installation in your machine.
 For that, you can refer directly to [Creation of virtual environments](https://docs.python.org/3.11/library/venv.html#venv-def).

 And with your already created virtual environment: